 With so many still very blank walls to fill, we’ve been getting creative and my new favourite arty craft is flower pressing.
 Admittedly, this could have something to do with the fact that I’m feeling all spring-like and can’t walk past a flower shop without buying some tulips!

 Pressing flowers is such an easy thing to do and we love the natural textures and organic look it adds to any room.
-Best of all, these are flower and plants that even I can’t manage to kill!
+Best of all, these are flowers and plants that even I can’t manage to kill!

 We built our flower press ourselves and it has to be one of the easiest projects ever to make and it cost less than 5€ to build!